PawseySC/singularity-containers/_episodes/12-singularity-intro.md

 > ## Using the *latest* tag
 >
-> The practice of using the `latest` tag can be handy for quick typing, but is dangerous when it comes to reproducibility of your workflow, as the *latest* image could change over time under the hood in the registry.
+> The practice of using the `latest` tag can be handy for quick typing, but is dangerous when it comes to reproducibility of your workflow, as under the hood the *latest* tag could point to different images over time.
 {: .callout}